davepandit/Data-Structures-And-Algo/Dynamic Programming/Readme.md

 ### In order to write any recurrence relation we need to know two things - `kya karna hai` + `kahan jaana hai`

 - In Day 3 we will be solving the problem where we have to do something with the subsequence or subsest and with a target

+#### Note - One very imp point -
+- If we are asked to return min, max then
+- In while writing the recurrence relation there is a possibily that
+- We need to return min(take, notTake) or max(take, notTake) ans hence we need to do `kya karna hai`
+- Otherwise the step `kya karna hai + kahana jaana hai` isme explicitly `kya karna hai` karke fayda nahi hai wo kahi na kahi automatically adjust ho jaata hai
+- And in those problems where min, max nahi laga raha hai there is a possibility that we need to do the sum of `take + notTake`